Exploring Cadiz, Spain’s Oldest City: Things to Do & Travel Guide

 Other cities like Seville are filled to the brim with museums and galleries but the charm of Cadiz lies in the city itself.

 Vegans!
 I had an awesome vegan tapa lunch at La Covacha, Calle Barrié, 40, 11001.
 Of course I’m no expert on Cadiz restaurants but it’s always nice to have a go-to in case you’re in need of vegan food.
 The owner was incredibly nice, as well!

 I have to be honest: though Cadiz is a wonderful city, I didn’t vibe with it the way I did other places in Andalusia.
 Maybe part of it was expecting an ancient city and upon arrival, seeing much more modern structures.
 There’s nothing “bad” about Cadiz, and it’s definitely worth a visit.
+Like I mentioned, it’s a lot more laid back and is a good escape to a city that’s not particularly bustling.
 However, if you’re low on time and choosing between cities, I’d prioritise others like Granada, Cordoba, and Malaga.
 But it’s all up to the individual!